Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Discussion

 \section{Discussion}

-Our work provides an analytical and simulation-grounded framework that describes how metabolically-stressed neurons can optimally change to produce noisier, cheaper spike trains rather than reducing their firing rates, consistent with recent empirical observations \cite{padamsey2022neocortex}.
-This perhaps-counterintuitive firing rate homeostasis under metabolic stress is the key to correctly modeling how real tuning curves change.
-The standard analytical approach of limiting spike rates can predict optimal populations under a single metabolic state, but fails to capture how codes adapt to changing conditions.
 Changes in energy availability are a fact of life for all sensing organisms, and a key factor in evolutionary fitness.
-Indeed, there is good evidence that neural circuits maintain spike rate homeostasis across a range of contexts, perhaps as an essential part of keeping activity in neural circuits balanced \cite{Hengen2013, Wu2020}.
+Indeed, there is good evidence that neural circuits maintain spike rate homeostasis across a range of contexts, perhaps as an essential part of keeping activity in neural circuits balanced~\citep{Hengen2013, Wu2020}.

 We have characterized the noise-energy trade-off in a simulation that connects a tractable and generalizing mathematical framework directly to ATP use.
 It also makes specific, testable predictions about how basic biophysical properties of cells should change under metabolic stress, factoring in activity level changes across the visual pathway.
 Specifically, the optimal paths in \cref{fig:simulation_results}g predict specific relationships between resting potential and leak conductance for neurons of different spike rates as they face metabolic pressure.
 These properties are readily measured in patch-clamp experiments, and future work will perform these experiments in matched types of neurons from control and food-restricted animals.